sp3ncerlan/realtime_payment_processor/docs/ci-setup.md

 - The backend `Dockerfile` builds a jar named `app.jar` inside the image.
 If your Maven build produces a different final name, update `backend/Dockerfile` or set `-DfinalName=app` in the maven args.
 - The repository currently does not include the complete Maven wrapper files (the `.mvn/wrapper` directory).
 CI and the Docker `builder` stage use the system Maven bundled with the `maven` base image.
 If you want to use the Maven wrapper locally, recreate the wrapper by running `mvn -N io.takari:maven:wrapper` in the `backend` directory and commit the `.mvn/wrapper` files.
-- The `docker-publish` step only runs on the `main` branch — push to `main` or open a PR that merges into `main` to trigger image publishing.
+- The `docker-publish` step only runs on the `develop` branch — push to `develop` or open a PR that merges into `develop` to trigger image publishing.